It’s been a while since we’ve done a High / Low piece, one of our popular features during the regular season.

 Rob was kind enough to first stop by MayorsManor back in January for an in-depth interview, covering topics like being drafted by the Kings, going to the Finals in ’93, the trade, resigning the captaincy, coming back to LA and several other items.

-Today we look at the highs and lows of his career – in his words – and play a little word association with the 20 year veteran.
-See what he has to say about Zhitnik, Sandstrom, Robitaille, Carson, McSorley and many more of the guys he laced ‘em up with.
+Today we look at the highs and lows of his career – in his words – and play a little word association with the 20-year NHL veteran – you’ll get to see what he has to say about Zhitnik, Sandstrom, Robitaille, Carson, McSorley and many more of the guys he laced ‘em up with.

 While playing for Team Canada at the 2002 Winter Olympics he became only the 11th player in history to gain entrance to the uber-exclusive ”Triple Crown Club” – reserved for owners of the three most prestigious titles in hockey: the Stanley Cup, a Gold Medal at the World Championships and an Olympic Gold Medal.

 Thus, there’s a lot to choose from when selecting the key highlights of Blake’s accomplishments on the ice.
 So, how about he does it for us…

 Rob, what would you say were the three highs and lows of your career?

 1 – Playing my first game in the NHL, that was definitely a high point for me.

 2 – Winning the Stanley Cup.

 3 – Being named captain of a team at 40 years old.
 That’s something I didnt think was going to happen again.